 We may share your personal data with organizations in other countries outside of the EEA to fulfill your contract with us.

-We will employ appropriate safeguards where we share your personal data in the form of standard model clauses as approved by the European Commission or under Privacy Shield program.
+We will employ appropriate safeguards where we share your personal data in the form of standard model clauses as approved by the European Commission.

 With effect from 11 p.m. on 31 January 2020 the United Kingdom (UK) formally left the European Union (EU).